 Required time: 1 hour to 3 hours

 With more than 80 percent of the island protected as a state park (Michigan’s first!), Mackinac offers some spectacular vistas.
-Explore the island’s more rugged trails for off-the-beaten path beauty.
-By going inland by foot, you’ll be in the woods with some steep climbs—Fort Holmes offers amazing views and is a quiet spot for a picnic.
+Explore the island’s more rugged trails for off-the-beaten-path beauty.
+By going inland by foot, you’ll be in the woods with some steep climbs—Fort Holmes offers amazing views and is a quiet spot for a picnic, and Tranquil Bluff Trail, which starts near Arch Rock, makes for a gorgeous afternoon with Lake Huron views.
 For a detailed map of hiking trails, stop at the island’s visitor’s center across from Marquette Park between the marina and the Chippewa Hotel on Main Street.

 Required time: 1 hour

 Mackinac Island’s landmark hotel hosts afternoon tea from 3:30 to 5 p.m.
-Guests enjoy freshly-baked pastries, champagne and sherry, finger sandwiches and a spot of Earl Grey (or any other tea you could dream up).
-A bit pricey at first glance ($30 per person, plus a fee for non-guests), but the experience is priceless.
+Guests enjoy freshly-baked pastries, finger sandwiches and a spot of Earl Grey (or any other tea you could dream up).
+A bit pricey at first glance ($65 per person, plus a fee for non-guests), but the experience is priceless.

 Required time: 1 to 2 hours